Diwali 2023 The Festival of Light

 When we first explore a topic I may only have a couple of items that fit that theme.
 However, because it’s the first time we’ve explored the topic we actually don’t need that much as it’s new to us.
 I make a folder or a box and add the resources for that topic.

 Hopefully now you don’t feel you need everything.
 How I choose what to add depends upon what my daughter is passionate about at the time.
 For example I know how much Floss loves using clay so I know she’s going to love making her own Diva lamps.
-She really loves different sensory materials too and the little pots of Rangoli sands are going to be a perfect activity.
+You can also use homemade salt dough to make the Diva lamps.

 Resources to Learn About Diwali